THE ARTS & SCIENCES ANNUAL FUND POWERS US

 International Policy and Problem-Solving Power Francesca Papa, LPS’18

 Francesca Papa knew her graduate education needed to be interdisciplinary, flexible, and dynamic.
 That’s why she chose the Master of Behavioral and Decision Sciences (MBDS) program.
 The classes she took as part of the program started her on the path toward award-winning presentations at international conferences and career that allows her to apply her analytic skills to solve international challenges.
-Now a policy analyst at France’s Organisation for Economic Co-operation and Development, she says, “In the MBDS program, we not only learned to apply quantitative tools, but also to question them philosophically—to think creatively about problems.
+Now a policy analyst at the Organisation for Economic Co-operation and Development in Paris, she says, “In the MBDS program, we not only learned to apply quantitative tools, but also to question them philosophically—to think creatively about problems.
 This was one of the greatest lessons.”

 Gaining knowledge in the classroom and applying it in the workplace powers Tirth Manek, LPS’20